thetechcollective/presentations/readme/README.md

 This project builds on [reveal.js](https://revealjs.com/)

-The purpose it to go MarkDown crazy - and allow _all_ the nice reveal.js features to be available from simple markdown files
+The purpose it to go MarkDown crazy - and allow _all_ the nice reveal.js features to be available from simple markdown files.

 All you have to do is to create a reveal-flavoured markdown with your slides.
 Store it in a public GitHub repository, and load it with the MarkDownLoader